Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 Liraglutide (Saxenda) 56 weeks 8.4% 6.2% None unique

-Note: Discontinuation rates and adverse events from respective pivotal trials at highest approved doses.
+Note: Discontinuation rates from respective pivotal trials at highest approved doses.

-2. Serious adverse event rates are comparable across all medications, suggesting retatrutide isn't fundamentally more dangerous—just less tolerable for some patients.
+2. Serious adverse event rates are comparable across all medications.

-3. Dysesthesia is retatrutide-specific and the main differentiator in safety profiles.
-This is likely due to glucagon receptor activation.
+3. Dysesthesia is retatrutide-specific — the main safety differentiator.

-4. Longer-term data exists for competitors: Semaglutide has 2-year trial data and 8+ years of real-world use.
-Retatrutide's longest trial is only 68 weeks.
+4. Longer-term real-world data exists for competitors: semaglutide has 8+ years of market use.
+Retatrutide's longest data is ~104 weeks.

 What Happens After Stopping Treatment?

-• Average weight regain: 11.6% of body weight (about two-thirds of what was lost)
+• Average weight regain after stopping: 11.6% of body weight (about two-thirds of what was lost)

 • GI side effects resolved within 2–4 weeks of stopping